wavemotion-dave/DracoDS/README.md

 Known Issues:
 -----------------------
+* Skiing (cart or disk) will load but as soon as the voice says 'Get Ready...
+Get Set' the game freezes.
+Cause unknown.
 * Manic Miner (both Dragon and the CoCo port) will load but Willy just jumps constantly.
 Cause unknown.
-* OS-9 disks will not run correctly.
-Likely cause is the disk controller (FDC) handling as the Read Sector in OS-9 differs from the RSDOS handling.

 Compile Instructions :
 -----------------------